-- Process mining.
-This tactic helps organizations define, document, and refine steps in workflows, including ones which can be completed by software or robots. - Intelligent visibility.
-Intelligent supply chain applications are now critical, as evidenced by the severe shortages experienced during the pandemic.
-Visibility into inventory, demand, and shipping routes will help managers plan appropriately. - Customer-facing.
-The pandemic saw major Al adoption in customer-facing roles such as virtual agents, chatbots, and recommendation engines.
-The success and positive responses from customers are leading to further innovation in this area. - Natural Language Generation (NLG).
-This capability has advanced and been incorporated into several solutions, allowing for voice recognition and voice commands to trigger an action.
-This is particularly important for manufacturers where employee safety and hands-on tasks may necessitate workers making voice commands, rather than typing on a keyboard. - Machine Learning.
-This capability allows AI applications to continuously improve, using more data sources and relevant data points.
-Machine learning helps applications "make decisions" that are more accurate, based on previous data and outcomes. - Predictive insights.
-Al and ML help determine next likely outcomes in certain situations.
-This is used in recommendation engines and forecasting future trends.
-It can also be used with a digital twin to explore "what if" scenarios, anticipate likely outcomes, and analyze risk.
+- Process mining-This is a tactic which helps organizations define, document, and refine steps in workflows, including ones which can be completed by software or robots. - Intelligent visibility-Intelligent supply chain applications are now critical, as evidenced from the severe shortages experienced during the pandemic.
+Visibility into inventory, demand, and shipping routes will help managers plan appropriately. - Customer-facing roles-The pandemic saw major Al adoption in customer-facing roles such as virtual agents, chatbots, and recommendation engines.
+The success and positive responses from customers are leading to further innovation in this area. - Natural Language Generation (NLG)-This capability has advanced and been incorporated into several solutions, allowing for voice recognition and voice commands to activate action.
+This is particularly important for manufacturers where employee safety and hands-on tasks may necessitate workers making voice commands, rather than typing on a keyboard. - Machine learning-This capability allows the AI applications to continuously improve, using more data sources and relevant data points.
+Machine learning helps applications make more accurate decisions based on previous data and outcomes. - Predictive insights-AI and ML help determine next likely outcomes in certain situations-an insight that can be used in recommendation engines and forecasting future trends.
+It can also be used with a digital twin to anticipate likely outcomes, analyze risk, and explore "what if" scenarios.

-- Manage complexity.
-Al adoption can help manage modern systems that are highly complex, requiring advanced algorithms to identify actionable incidents, such as an internal asset needing recalibration.
-The subtle data clues may be too obscure for a human to detect, but easily identified by a program created to find abnormalities or deviations from accepted standards. - Model-based AI applications.
-Some platforms support model-based AI development, also offering training, and deployment.
+- Manage complexity-Al adoption can help manage modern systems that are highly complex, requiring advanced algorithms to identify actionable incidents, such as an internal asset needing recalibration.
+The subtle data clues may be too obscure for a human to detect, but easily identified by a program created to find abnormalities or deviations from accepted standards. - Model-based Al applications-Some platforms support model-based AI development, also offering training and deployment.
 This leads to a more accessible AI product for the organization's strategists.
-Companies no longer need to hire data scientists for building basic use cases and can turn to model-based management and simplified lifecycle management of AI assets to support continued growth. - Data unification.
-Enterprises need simple yet powerful tools to manage petabyte-level data repositories as a means of understanding the shape of data stored. - Data Fabric.
-The unification of data competencies and domains including Data Lakes for economical, big data repositories sourced from many applications and services, providing real-time data pipelines that help drive operational decision points, and "Lakehouses" where curated, ready-to-report data becomes accessible using hot storage and data interfaces. - Data Catalog.
-Establish semantic governance with data dictionary services, registration wizards, metadata index, and documentation repository.
-This will help organizations build and refine metadata models used across the ecosystem as well as cross-reference relationships defined within the catalog.

-• Low code and no-code.
-Manufacturers are increasingly turning to out-of-the-box foundation models, substantially reducing time-to-value for AI solutions.
-Fortunately, some operating systems also provide tools so the average user can generate their own use-cases, reports, and forecasts using low code and no code applications.
-Citizen coders will be able to describe the goal using WYSIWYG designs, or through words, and conversational AI will create the appropriate code or application, reducing the need for experienced coders.
+Companies no longer need to hire data scientists for building basic use cases and can instead turn to model-based management and simplified lifecycle management of AI assets to support continued growth. - Data unification-Enterprises need simple yet powerful tools to manage petabyte-level data repositories as a means of understanding the shape of data stored. - Data fabric-A unification of data competencies and domains including Data Lakes for economical, big data sourced from many applications and services, real-time data pipelines that help drive operational decision points, and "Lakehouses" where curated, ready-to-report data becomes accessible using hot storage and data interfaces. - Data catalog-Establish semantic governance with data dictionary services, registration wizards, metadata index, and documentation repository.
+This will help organizations build and refine metadata models used across the ecosystem as well as cross-reference relationships defined within the catalog. - Low-code and no-code-Manufacturers are increasingly turning to out-of-the-box foundation models, substantially reducing time-to-value for AI solutions.
+Fortunately, some operating systems also provide tools so the average user can generate their own use cases, reports, and forecasts using low-code and no-code applications.
+Citizen coders will be able to describe the goal through words, and conversational Al will create appropriate code.